Trump Declares A ‘Very Good Start’ To Crucial Russian Negotiations

 To these statements, the Russian Foreign Ministry replied to Trump’s tweet, sharing a simple “we agree.”

-A few hours later, Russian President Vladimir Putin’s jet touched down in Finland for the beginning of his discussions with Trump, albeit thirty minutes late, further solidifying the foreign leader’s notorious anti-punctuality mindset.
+A few hours later, Russian President Vladimir Putin’s jet touched down in Finland for the beginning of his discussions with Trump, albeit 30 minutes late, further solidifying the foreign leader’s notorious anti-punctuality mindset.

 Upon disembarking his jet, Putin entered his armored limousine called the Kortezh, taken out of Russia for the first time for this engagement, seemingly as a way to match Trump’s famed “Beast” armored limousine that he frequently travels in.